Skip to content

 Approach

-Classic DP.
-Include both the 2D tabulation (for clarity) and the space-optimized 1D version (iterate capacity backwards to avoid reusing items in the same row).
+Classic DP. knapsack_2d is the full tabulation (for clarity); knapsack is the space-optimized 1D alternate (iterate capacity backwards to avoid reusing items in the same row).

 When to Use